tiagoprn/wireguard-client-cookiecutter/README.md

 # wireguard-client-cookiecutter

-This script generates key pairs and the configuration of a wireguard client, encoding the configuration on a qrcode so that it can be used to generate configuration e.g. for a mobile client.
+This cookiecutter generates key pairs and the configuration of a wireguard client, encoding the configuration on a qrcode so that it can be used to generate configuration e.g. for a mobile client.

 ## Requisites